cfleming22/customer_banking/README.md

 # Customer Banking System

 ## Overview
-This Python application implements a customer banking system that calculates and tracks interest earned on savings and CD (Certificate of Deposit) accounts.
-Users can input their account details and see the interest earned along with updated balances over a specified time period.
+Module 3 challenge 'customer_banking' is application that implements a customer banking system that calculates and tracks interest earned on savings and CD (Certificate of Deposit) accounts.

 ## Features
 - Calculate interest earned on savings accounts